Aspose/releases.aspose.com/content/en/ocr/java/release-notes/latest.md

 ---

 {{% alert color="primary" %}}
-This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Java 25.5.0 (May 2025)** release.
+This article contains a summary of recent changes, enhancements and bug fixes in **Aspose.OCR for Java 25.6.0 (June 2025)** release.

 GPU version: **23.10.1**
 {{% /alert %}}